Term Project - Milestone 1

 Part 2: User Flow Diagram

 Show the flow of screens the user sees as they navigate through your app.
 Draw these on a sheet of paper or use a charting tool.
-You may combine the User Flow Diagrams and Prototypes if using a tool such as Miro.

 - Draw a line between Screens if a user can navigate from one screen to the other in some way.